jashrathod/jashrathod.github.io/_posts/2020-10-12-simplifying-artificial-intelligence.md

 AI differs from human intelligence in a number of ways and, ironically, both are quite similar in many ways.
 So how do we understand the relation between the two?
 Well, I believe Yann LeCun answers this question beautifully as -

-“Our intelligence is what makes us humans, and AI is an extension of that quality.”
+{: .box-note}
-- Yann LeCun, VP and Chief AI Scientist at Facebook
+“Our intelligence is what makes us humans, and AI is an extension of that quality.” <br/> - Yann LeCun, VP and Chief AI Scientist at Facebook

 Thank you for reading!